-The Remutaka Conservation Trust Kiwi Project is now in its 16th year with a trapping and tracking volunteer base of over 90.
+The Remutaka Conservation Trust Kiwi Project is now in its 18th year with a trapping and tracking volunteer base of over 90 volunteers.
 The initial plan was to move a group (about 10 birds initially, in pairs) of North Island Brown kiwi from captivity in other locations nationwide to a 1000 hectare, predator-controlled site in the Remutaka Forest Park to establish a viable, self-sustaining Kiwi population.

 Work began on the stoat-trapping network in 2003 and the first 6 kiwi were released into the park in May 2006.

-Following our successful adult kiwi translocation from Little Barrier Island in April 2008, when 20 additional Brown Kiwi were added to our growing population, the number of adult and juvenile kiwi roaming the Turere and Whakanui Valleys has now reached over 130, with several chicks hatched recently in the Park itself and many more chicks hatched from eggs laid by our kiwi from earlier releases at Pukaha Mt Bruce and Rainbow Springs.
-These birds are all being returned to the Park.
+Following our successful adult kiwi translocation from Little Barrier Island in April 2008, when 20 additional Brown Kiwi were added to our growing population, the number of adult and juvenile kiwi roaming the Turere and Whakanui Valleys has now reached over 200, with most chicks hatched recently in the Park itself and many more chicks hatched from eggs laid by our kiwi from earlier releases at Pukaha Mt Bruce and Rainbow Springs.
+These birds have all been returned to the Park.

 Two of the older birds from the original release (Koniwi and Milo) subsequently died of natural causes, but many new chicks have been successfully hatched from eggs laid and incubated by four of our founding population of kiwi pairs and several other of the translocated Little Barrier Island pairs.

 At least four birds, Fern, Billy, Otautahi and Waikiwianui, were savaged and killed by dogs.
 (See our Kiwi Avoidance Training page to learn how you can get your dog trained to avoid kiwi).

 Despite the losses to dogs, the Turere release area has proved to be an excellent foraging and breeding habitat for kiwi survival!